Faculty of Physics and Applied Computer Science

 In 1962, the 2nd Department of Physics was transformed into the first University Institute of Nuclear Techniques.
 Five years later its name was changed into the Inter-branch Institute of Physics and Nuclear Techniques at the University of Mining and Metallurgy.
 Professor Leopold Jurkiewicz was its first Head.
 Finally, in 1991, by a decision of the University Senate, the Faculty of Physics and Nuclear Techniques was established.
 This meant a complete re-integration of the University physicists into one organisation, and resulted in a unification of teaching physics, and in a certain "standardisation" of the profile of University graduates.
 Also, the possibility of education leading to Master's degree in technical physics could be viewed as a new quality of the University curricula.

-The current activities of the Faculty of Physics and Nuclear Techniques are two-fold: intensive research in applied and fundamental physics, and education of students.
+The current activities of the Faculty of Physics and Applied Computer Science are two-fold: intensive research in applied and fundamental physics, and education of students.
 The latter aspect is again of dual nature: the Faculty educates its 'own' students in the field of technical physics, but also provides all other University students with general education in physics.

 The Faculty Council is entitled to confer Doctor's and Doctor Habilitatus degrees in Physics, and to apply for conferring the title of Professor.
 In a recent ranking of the Polish Committee for Scientific Research (KBN), the Faculty has received top grade 'A'.
 The Faculty staff members hold posts in the Polish Government, in major Polish scientific organisations, and in various international bodies of science.